bestplay/Notes/resume.md

   After that it will send all results about this phone to server to get to **assessment price** of it.

-  - It communicates with both server and web font end by http/https or websocket.
+  - It communicates with both server and web font end by http/https or websocket(yes, we try **socket.io**).

   - It can also talk to Apps installed in Iphones via USB using TCP socket connections(multiple phones model).